 In 2019, college graduates with a bachelor's degree earned $30,000 more per year than those with a high school diploma or its equivalent.

-Here's one of the most cited statistics that shows the benefits of a college education: a person with a bachelor's degree will, on average, earn almost $1 million more over the course of her lifetime than somebody with just a high school diploma will.
-While I don't think money should be the biggest priority in anyone's life, there's no doubt that a higher salary will give you more opportunities, alleviate stress, and allow you to more easily support a family.
+Here's one of the most cited statistics that shows the benefits of a college education: a person with a bachelor's degree will, on average, earn almost $1 million more over the course of her lifetime than somebody with just a high school diploma.
+While money shouldn't necessarily be the biggest priority in anyone's life, there's no doubt that a higher salary will give you more opportunities, alleviate stress, and allow you to more easily support a family.

 Moreover, college-educated Millennials have much lower unemployment and poverty rates.
-According to a 2019 study by the New York Federal Reserve Bank, young people aged 22-27 are more likely to be unemployed if they don't have a college degree.
-Unemployment among those with a college degree was 2.2%, but it was 6.5% for those without a degree.
+According to recent studies from 2020 to 2021 by the New York Federal Reserve Bank, young people aged 22-27 are more likely to be unemployed if they don't have a college degree.
+Unemployment among those with a college degree was 3.9%, but it was 10.3% for those without a degree.

 In addition, those who attended college are more likely to get married and less likely to be living in their parents' homes.
 Statistics indicate that attending college has more economic benefits for Millennials than it did for previous generations.
 Going to college might be more important now than ever before!